reaktivstudios/gp-pro-freeform-style/README.md

 Adds an area for freeform CSS entry in Genesis Design Palette Pro

 ## Description

 Adds an area for freeform CSS entry in Genesis Design Palette Pro.
 Requires the [Genesis Design Palette Pro](http://genesisdesignpro.com/ "Genesis Design Palette Pro") plugin.

+## Installation

-## Installation1.
-Upload the `gp-pro-freeform-style` folder and all its contents to the `/wp-content/plugins/` directory
+1. Upload the `gp-pro-freeform-style` folder and all its contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions